 Click image for more details.

-1102) RARE MAXIMILIAN HALBERD CIRCA 1500–1525: This halberd is from the time of the battles of Marignano 1515 to Pavia 1525.
+1102) MAXIMILIAN HALBERD for sale.
+CIRCA 1500–1525: This halberd is from the time of the battles of Marignano 1515 to Pavia 1525.
 In the armory inventory of Emperor Maximilian I (1502-1515), the vast majority of information provided was about the artillery, however there are also illustrations of halberd types that mirror this example.
 Some scholars refer to this type of halberd as [Read More] Contact Me To Get The Latest Lowest Price Possible From The Owner*

 Click image for more details.